Shivin01/django_auth_token/README.md

 - [X] Add serializer for user.
 - [X] Add manager for create user.
 - [X] Add api for user sign up.
+- [X] Add github Actions.
+- [X] Add pypi module push in this code base.
 - [] Add a custom command to delete invalid tokens.
-- [] Add github Actions.
-- [] Add pypi module push in this code base.
+- [] Update README with screenshots and other details.